 - Determine what data will be imported and which tables will be accessed.
 To do this, follow these steps:

 - Use the Software Development Kit (SDK) Master document and the Transaction Work Flow document to determine what data will be imported and which tables will be accessed.
-Run the SDK.msi file from the Tools folder on the Microsoft Dynamics GP CD2 disc.
+Run the SDK.msi file from the Tools folder on the Microsoft Dynamics GP CD2 disc (or click on the link at the end of this article).
 The SDK documents explain the tables and the fields that are involved in importing data into the Microsoft Dynamics GP modules.
 Additionally, the documents include a flow chart diagram for the Transaction Entry process in the appropriate module.

 - Use the online table and field descriptions to view the table description and the field information for any table in the selected product.
 To do this, click Tools, click Resource Descriptions, and then click Tables.